A Walk through Safed

 The HaAri HaAshkenazi Synagogue (J) and Safed Candles (K):

-Take the staircase on the right after Livnot U’Lehibanot.
-The synagogue is on your left.
+• Take the staircase on the right after Livnot U’Lehibanot.
+The synagogue will be on your left as you climb the stairway.
 Alternatively, enter “Ari Ashkenazi Synagogue” into Google Maps.

-For something entirely different, continue further along this street to Safed Candles (K).
+• For something less spiritual, continue further along this street to Safed Candles (K).

-There is nothing historic about this store.
-It contains many interesting scenes and caricatures sculpted from bee’s wax and has become a popular destination for tourists.
-Their phone number is 04 682-2068.
+There are no historic connotations to this store.
+It does, however, contain many interesting scenes and caricatures sculpted from bee’s wax and has become a popular tourist destination.
+The phone number is 04 682-2068.

 Defender’s Square, or Kikar HaMeginim (L):